Stay Spicy and Save with a Monk's Chai Subscription

 So much chai, so little time!
 If you’re going to make chai at home, buy quality chai that you can trust.

 Monk's Chai is a good place to start.
 Our chai is organic, plant-based, and hand-made in Australia.
-You can look forward to bursts of flavors like deep caramel, malty layered vanilla notes.
+You can look forward to bursts of flavours like deep caramel, malty layered vanilla notes.
 It's the perfect tasting chai: something spicy and invigorating, rich in organic specialty grade aromatics that's been blended with the highest quality teas.

 As for the spices, you can’t go wrong with pure Ceylon cinnamon.
 This is blended with the warmth of crushed ginger and cardamom tempered by star anise, nutmeg, and the hum of black peppercorns, cayenne, clove, and pimento.